-a.
-Under petition to the Secretary-Treasurer, by no less than three percent (3%) of the Members petitioning from each Directorial District, the proposal to revise or amend action of the Board of Directors shall be submitted to the Members by mail by the Secretary-Treasurer in the next general membership mailing, provided that mailing occurs within ninety (90) days of the receipt of said petition.
-Otherwise a special mailing must occur.
-Calculation of Members eligible to petition shall be based on those Members as of March 1 in the year of the Board action, and in good standing as of the date of petition submission to the Secretary-Treasurer.

-b.
-The voting shall be closed forty-five (45) days after the

-referendum has been mailed to the Members.
+- Under petition to the Secretary-Treasurer, by no less than three percent (3%) of the Members petitioning from each Directorial District, the proposal to revise or amend action of the Board of Directors shall be submitted to the Members by the Secretary-Treasurer in the next general membership communication, provided that communication occurs within ninety (90) days of the receipt of said petition.
+Otherwise, a special notification must occur.
+Calculation of Members eligible to petition shall be based on those Members as of March 1 in the year of the Board action, and in good standing as of the date of petition submission to the Secretary-Treasurer. - h. - The voting shall be closed forty-five (45) days after the referendum has been sent to the Members.

-c.
 Within thirty (30) days following the vote, the Board of Directors shall provide for the tabulation of the vote and declare the results.
-The referendum shall become eligible when a favorable vote has been declared.

-d.
-The petition must be submitted to the Secretary-Treasurer within twelve (12) months from the date of the Board action.
-For referendum purposes only, the date of action for decisions made by postal ballot shall be based on the date of the annual meeting at which these decisions were presented and reviewed.
+The referendum shall become c. eligible when a favorable vote has been declared. - The petition must be submitted to the Secretary-Treasurer within twelve (12) months from the date of the Board action.
+For referendum purposes only, the date of action for decisions made by postal ballot shall be based on the date of the annual meeting at which these decisions were presented and reviewed. d.

-The term Director, as used in this Constitution or the Bylaws made pursuant to this Constitution shall be a person who has been elected by the membership of a Directorial District.
+The term Director, as used in this Constitution or the Bylaws made pursuant to this Constitution shall be a person who has been elected by the membership of a Directorial District

 The Board of Directors shall consist of the eligible number of Directors elected by the Members of the Directorial Districts into which the territory of this Association is divided.
+Section 4.